Crochet Toys · Free Patterns

 Yarn: almost anything will work for these guys.
 I typically use a 4-ply worsted weight yarn or double up a few strands of sport weight.
 Kitchen cotton is also a great material for these and can then be used as a baby teether.
 I think leftover bits of cake yarn add quite a charming touch for these guys. *pictured is Caron Big Cakes in the color Toffee Brickle

 -Hook: H hook is what I typically use for the above type of yarn.
-If you want the exact hand-saving hooks I use this is them:

--Small bit of black for embroidering the eyes – *you don’t want to add safety eyes for these if you are stuffing with a stress ball like I have – and needle to embroider face.
+-Small bit of yarn for embroidering the eyes – *you don’t want to add safety eyes for these if you are stuffing with a stress ball like I have – and needle to embroider face.

 This pattern starts at the top of the head and works down.
 We DO NOT BREAK off the yarn at all.